aws-samples/serverless-test-samples/typescript-test-samples/typescript-test-intro/README.md

 [Integration tests](./list-buckets/tests/integration/api.test.ts) run against deployed cloud resources.
 Since local unit tests cannot adequately test IAM permissions or other policy configurations, our integration tests confirm that permissions are properly configured.

 Integration tests pull values from their environment to find deployed cloud resources.
 For this example, the tests are looking for the API Gateway URL in the `API_BASE_URL` environment variable.
-This value is one of the Outputs of our SAM template.
+This value is one of the [Outputs of our SAM template](./template.yaml#L50).
 Outputs are listed in the output of the `sam deploy` command.
 You can also use the `sam list --stack-outputs` command to find the API URL, like this:

 ```bash
 typescript-test-intro$ sam list stack-outputs --stack-name YOUR_STACK_NAME
 ```

-The value should look like this: `https://aaaaaaaaaaa.execute-api.us-east-2.amazonaws.com/Prod`
+The value needed looks like this: `https://aaaaaaaaaaa.execute-api.us-east-2.amazonaws.com/Prod`

-You could also write your integration tests to take a stack name as a parameter, and query the CloudFormation API for details specific to the environment under test.
-For a CI/CD process you could use the `--output json` parameter with the `sam list` command to return machine-parseable values.

 Run integration tests against your deployed cloud resources with the following command: